reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/fam.md

 [SOON in Phase 2]

-## Giveaways

-* All RPS Fam members will have privileges in our public raffles and giveaways.
-* Premium and Musical RPS NFTs will grant you special privileges.
-* Owning more that one RPS NFT will improve your privileges.
-* There will be private raffles and giveaways just for RPS Fam members.

 ## RPS Member of the month

 You can become the RPS Member of the month buy getting the highest number of NFTs during one month.
 The benefits of being the RPS Member of the month are: